 - The library strives to present museum-quality exhibits at all times.
-The Exhibit Committee or their delegate may advise exhibitors on layout and signage for exhibits.
+The Library Director or delegate may advise exhibitors on layout and signage for exhibits.

 - Labels for exhibits must be furnished by the exhibitor.
 In all exhibit situations, lettering for signage or textural information should be neat, clear and articulately stated, striving for a museum-quality look.
 Labels must not be taped to walls or exhibit cases.
 Prices may not be included on labels or anywhere in the exhibit.